-By contrast, many fictional villains—especially those from Speculative Fiction tales—are committing acts of cruelty far beyond those of normal experience.
-An Evil Sorcerer Omnicidal Maniac is doing things much worse than anything a schoolyard bully could possibly manage, but the former very isn't and can't be real.
-Thus, the "fourth wall" helps us accept that the villain is only there for our entertainment, whereas certain Jerkass characters feel much closer to Real Life.
+The most plausible explanation is a difference in context.
+Everyone has been affected by garden-variety jerks and bullies in one way or another.
+Thus, the audience can personally relate to the everyday cruelty of such people's fictional equivalents, which can make the audience actively dislike such characters.
+By contrast, many fictional villains, especially those from Speculative Fiction, are committing acts of cruelty far beyond those of normal experience.
+An Evil Sorcerer Omnicidal Maniac is doing things much worse than anything a schoolyard bully could possibly manage, but the Evil Sorcerer isn't and can't be real.
+The audience can understand that the villain is only there for our entertainment, whereas certain Jerkass characters don't have the same dissociation from Real Life.

 There are also storytelling devices that can depersonalize the main villain's evil.
-A Million Is a Statistic means that the villain can do terrible things to countless people, but because the audience doesn't know anything about those people they don't care.
+A Million Is a Statistic means that the villain can do terrible things to countless people, but because the audience doesn't know anything about those people, they don't care.
 Conversely a Jerkass being cruel to a character the audience knows and is emotionally invested draws a more significant emotional response.
-Off Screen Villainy can cause this as well, as the villain doing terrible things out of sight is easy to dismiss or forget, while the Jerkass's deeds are more likely to be front-and-center.
+Off Stage Villainy can cause this as well, as the villain doing terrible things out of sight is easy to dismiss or forget, while the Jerkass's deeds are more likely to be front-and-center.

 Some tropes that help provide explanations for this include Evil Is Cool, Evil Is Sexy, and the stereotype that All Girls Want Bad Boys (plus any applicable variations of that concept).
 All of these are merely expressions of the truism that rebellious, forbidden, and even dangerous things have their own appeal to people.
 The logical outcome for that concept, of course, is Draco in Leather Pants.